cs544-wisc/s24/p3/README.md

 # DRAFT!
 Don't start yet.

-# P3 (6% of grade): Model Server
+# P3 (6% of grade): MathDB

 ## Overview

-In the last project, you trained a simple PyTorch model using `SGD`.
-Now, you'll write a program that can load a model (similar to the one from P2) and use it to make predictions upon request (this kind of program is called a _model server_).
+In this project, you will write a database to handle simple math operations (addition, subtraction, multiplication, and division).
+This is similar to a _key-value store_, but comes with the added functionality of the the math operations.

-Your model server will use multiple threads and cache the predictions (to save effort when the server is given the same inputs repeatedly).
+Your database will use multiple threads and cache calculation results.
+This will save effort when the database is given the same inputs repeatedly.

 You'll start by writing your code in a Python class and calling the methods in it.
-By the end, though, your model server will run in a Docker container and receive requests over a network (via gRPC calls).
+By the end, though, your database will run in a Docker container and receive requests over a network (via gRPC calls).

 Learning objectives:

 -   Use threads and locks correctly
--   Cache expensive compute results with an LRU policy
+-   Cache computation results with an LRU policy
 -   Measure performance statistics like cache hit rate
 -   Communicate between clients and servers via gRPC